 Congratulations!
 You’ve done it.
 You’ve decided to take the plunge into the wonderful world of podcasting!
 You no doubt have a wide range of thoughts and emotions running through your head about what you’ve just signed yourself up for and what exactly you should expect.
 You’re probably excited about this new venture, this new art form, this new medium you’re diving into headlong.
 But paired with that you’re probably also nervous about the whole entire experience, right?

-Well, our team has written extensively about the recording process and the production process already, but what we are wanting to offer to you here is a little more insight into the distribution process.
-You see even after you develop your podcast’s idea, you storyboard the episodes, you line up the interviews, you get your equipment, you record the content and you have it compiled into a nice, neat, pristine audio file, you still have some work to do.
+Even after you develop your podcast’s idea, you storyboard the episodes, you line up the interviews, you get your equipment, you record the content and you have it compiled into a nice, neat, pristine audio file, you still have some work to do.

 Truth be told, this can be as much of a headache to some podcasters as any other part of the process.
 And while we’ve already discussed the first part of the process, the podcast hosting platform part of it, there’s still something that needs to be said about the final phase of the distribution… getting it out onto the directories.